arthi-tv-sdet/arthi-tv-sdet/README.md

 - 👋 Hi, I’m Arthi Venkateswaran
 - passionate QA tranforming to QE..
-QE Test Automation Engineer working in India..
+Test Automation Engineer working in India..
 - 👀 I’m interested in learning new skills to add to my tech stack
 - 🌱 I’m currently learning data structures and algorithm, Jenkins pipeline, Docker and kubernetes
 - 💞️ I’m an open source enthusiast looking to deepen my skills in Test automation